openssl pkeyutl

 -sigfile file

-the input key file, by default it should be a private key.
+The input key, by default it should be a private key.

 -passin arg

-the input key password source.
-For more information about the format of arg see the PASS PHRASE ARGUMENTS section in openssl.
+The input key password source.
+For more information about the format of arg see openssl passphrase-options.

 -peerkey file